What should we bring along to swimming lessons?

 You can view or download a copy of our Direct Debit Request Form and this term's Direct Debit Fee Schedule here:

-Our term dates and public holidays for 2017 can be viewed here:
+Our term dates and public holidays for 2017 and 2018 can be viewed here:

 If we miss a lesson, can we organise a make up class?